Dry Yeast vs. Liquid Yeast: Which Is Better for Attenuation?

 More accurate than apparent, real attenuation de-fudges the math.
 It compensates for the difference in density between water and alcohol to give you a precise value for the sugars actually converted to alcohol and CO2 by your yeast.
 It does so using the real extract of your wort.

 Real extract is the actual amount of fermentable sugar in your wort.
 It can be calculated as a comparison of specific gravity or in degrees Plato (°P).
-The Plato system measures the extractability as a
+The Plato system measures the extractability as a percentage of weight.
+So, for example, a 12°P wort would have 12g of fermentables per 100g of wort.

 How to Calculate Attenuation